Skip main navigation

 Civil Rights Mediation Program

-The Equal Rights Division (ERD) Early Referral Mediation program was reinstituted in 2011.
-This means that mediation is now offered at all stages of the civil rights complaint process in the ERD.
+The Equal Rights Divison offers mediation at all stages of the civil rights complaint process.
 The Early Referral Mediation program offers the parties the opportunity for earlier, quicker, and less costly resolution of a case.

-Early Referral Mediations are conducted the same way that mediations are conducted at other stages of the ERD process.
-Some mediation sessions last a short time.
-Others last a day or more.
-A typical mediation lasts three to four hours.
+Early referral mediations are conducted the same way that mediations are conducted at other stages of the our process.
+Your mediation will be held in a neutral location in-person or by telephone and may last from a few hours to a full day or longer.